 July 4 to 6, 2025

-A lot of questions are often about the elevation and distance, but also about training possibilities in relation to the problem of geolocation (either in reference to the weather, or the lack of real mountains nearby).
-This seems legitimate, as 140km and 7000m of ascent are not something you can improvise.
-But focusing on this parameter is already the beginning of a mistake you shouldn’t make.
-It’s not a question of how many kilometers you ride per week, or how many vertical drops.
+It’s not just a question of how many kilometers to ride per week, and how much elevation gain.
 Becoming a finisher of the MB Race 140km is not for everyone (with a few exceptions).
 It’s best to avoid making a bet at the end of a drunken evening…

 To build up your endurance and rack up the kilometers, don’t hesitate to plan a few long weekends on the bike or training camps.
 A series of 4-5 hour outings, first on hilly terrain (in March and in Spain, for example) and then in a more mountainous environment (reconnaissance of the MB Race course at the beginning of June) is undoubtedly the best way to prepare yourself.

-Race management can’t be improvised, and I encourage you to sign up for one or 2 preparatory races.
+Race management can’t be improvised, and we encourage you to sign up for one or 2 preparatory races.
 This will enable you to experiment with nutrition before and during the race, stress management, equipment, etc., so that the majority of your doubts will be resolved by the time the race comes around.
 It’s all about creating your own pre-race routine and protocols, so that you arrive at the start feeling serene.

 Keep up to date with the latest race news,